 Invite us to run a workshop

-Economy’s one-off workshops and multi-week courses are all about empowering citizens across the UK to engage with the economy.
+Economy’s one-off workshops and multi-week courses are all about empowering citizens across the UK to build their confidence and knowledge around the economic root causes of issues they care about, and explore practical solutions.

 Free trade, fiscal rules, financial contingency planning…there are a lot of ‘f’ words in economics, and all the jargon makes most of us just switch off.
 We’ve cut out the boring bits to bring you economics classes with a twist.
-Our sessions explore everything from whether we all work too much (or not enough), to how we measure a ‘good’ economy.
+Our sessions explore everything from why there’s a housing crisis, to different ways of measuring whether we have a ‘good’ economy.

-Since we’ve run workshops across London, Greater Manchester and Scotland.
-We’re doing all of our workshops online at the moment, with a particular focus on the West Midlands.
+We’ve run workshops across London, Greater Manchester and Scotland, and we’re doing all of our workshops online at the moment, with a particular focus on the West Midlands.
 We offer workshops to all sorts of groups, from community centres to unions to other changemakers.

-If you’d like to invite us to run a workshop or course for a group you work with, or if you’d like to get involved another way, get in touch at workshops[at]ecnmy.or
+If you’d like to invite us to run a workshop or course for a group you work with, or if you’d like to get involved another way, get in touch at workshops[at]ecnmy.org.

 Who are our workshops for?

-Our sessions are aimed at people who’d say they have little to no knowledge of economics, and who’d like to:
+Our sessions are aimed at people, particularly those striving for social change in some way, who’d say they have little to no knowledge of economics, and who’d like to:

-- Understand what economics is and how it affects their lives and their communities
+- Understand what economics is and how it affects their lives and their communities, and how an economic analysis can strengthen their mission for social change

 - Understand how different economists explain the building blocks of economics: What exactly do we mean by economic growth and is it a good thing?
 Why are houses so expensive?
 Are public funding cuts necessary in tough times?
 Do we need a Universal Basic Income?
 What does that even mean?!